SebastianoFazzino/banking-app/README.md

    The frontend application will communicate with the backend service internally using Docker's internal networking, eliminating the need to hardcode URLs.

+## Required Tools
+Ensure you have the following tools installed on your machine:

+- Git
+- Docker
+- Docker Compose

 ## Testing and Expected Outputs

 ### Loan Request Form